St Peter's Collegiate Church: Reversal of fortune

 The decline of the church and its estates, which stood in stark contrast to the flourishing of lay piety, was stemmed by two deans, whose work in the town roughly spans the Wars of the Roses and who showed at least a modicum of interest in the church.
 Dean John Barningham (1437–57), sometimes rendered Berningham, recommenced work on the church building soon after his appointment.
-On 1 July 1439 a royal commission was issued to John Hampton, Thomas Swynforton, William Leveson, James Leveson, John Mollesley, William Salford and Nicholas Leveson to quarry stone for the rebuilding from prebendal lands and supply it on reasonable terms.
+On 1 July 1439 a royal commission was issued to John Hampton, Thomas Swynforton, William Leveson, James Leveson, John de Mollesley, William Salford and Nicholas Leveson to quarry stone for the rebuilding from prebendal lands and supply it on reasonable terms.
 It was this that led to the reshaping of the building in substantially its present form.
 Barningham was firm in ensuring records were available and people held to account.
 In 1441 he sued Nicholas Leveson to give up a bag of deeds and charters that belonged to the church.
 Ten years later he sued his former bailiff, William Taillour, to render proper account of his term of office: Taillour did not appear, so the sheriff was ordered to arrest him and bring him to court during the Easter sessions.
 However, Barningham had much else on his mind, as he was deeply involved in the affairs of the Diocese of York, as a key supporter of Archbishop John Kemp and a member of the chapter of York Minster.
 This had begun well before his appointment as Dean of Wolverhampton, when he was collated to the prebend of Wetwang in 1426.
 In 1432 he was made Treasurer, one of the key administrative officers of the cathedral and diocese.
 In 1435 he became a canon of Beverley Minster and in 1450 provost of its chapter.
 He held numerous other benefices and became very wealthy.
 Even while dean of Wolverhampton, he was engaged from 1452 in a fruitless struggle to wrest the deanery of York from its holder.
 His will of 29 March 1457 made bequests to the town and its people.

 Barningham was as generous as he was wealthy, leaving bequests for many parishes and institutions with which he was associated.
 His generosity to Wolverhampton, however, contrasts with £50 for York Minster: even for this dean, Wolverhampton was at the periphery of his activity.